Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ## Patch/Progress Notes:

 ### **24/04/2024:**
-- Began development of financial class, added in interest, fees and principal calculations
+- Began development of financial class, added in interest, fees and principal calculations.
+- Began integration of financial class with WW_Model

 ### **24/04/2024:**
 - Add lifespan variable to battery capex calculations